Top 5 Biggest Cruise Ships Updated December 2025

 1.NEW Star of the Seas & Icon of the Seas

-Icon of the Seas - the largest ship in the world 2024.
-Image: Royal Caribbean
+Icon of the Seas meets Star the Seas on Perfect Day at Coco Cay Image: Royal Caribbean

 Currently jointly the World's Largest Cruise Ships

 Icon of the Seas was the first ship of Royal Caribbean's new Icon Class of cruise ships.
 Royal Caribbean have now taken delivery of her near identical twin sister, Star of the Seas which will debut in August 2025.
-Star of the Seas just pips I on to the post (marginally to take the title of “Largest Cruise Ship at Sea” (although not yet in service at time of writing)
+Star of the Seas just pips Icon to the post (marginally to take the title of “Largest Cruise Ship at Sea”.

 NEW!
 Star of the Seas